LIKE23-Bern/LIKE23-Bern.github.io/_pages/program.md

 		    <a href="https://sites.google.com/site/boumedienehamzi/" target="_blank">Boumediene Hamzi</a>
 		</td>
 		<td>
-		    Kernel Flows and Kernel Mode Decomposition for Learning Dynamical Systems from Data
+		    Kernel Flows and Kernel Mode Decomposition for Learning Dynamical Systems from Data<br />
+		    <a href="https://like23-bern.github.io/assets/slides/slides_like_2023_BH.pdf">Access the slides</a>
 	    </td>
 	</tr>
     <tr>